-TABLE 2Technical Assistance Contacts for A2 GBC.
+Table 2.
+Technical Assistance Contacts for A2 GBC.

-Area Name Email Address
+AREA NAME EMAIL ADDRESS

-Circular Economy Will Garcia Wgarcia@a2gov.org
+Circular Economy Genevieve Rattray GRattray@a2gov.org

-Energy Jerrell Wylie Jwylie@a2gov.org

-Mobility Suzann Flowers Sflowers@a2gov.org
+Energy Joe Lange JLange@a2gov.org

+Mobility James Burnham JBurnham@a2gov.org
-Resilience Bryce Frohlich Bfrohlich@a2gov.org

-Water Stewardship City of Ann Arbor Water Department Water@a2gov.org

-Education Jordan Larson Jlarson@a2gov.org
+Resilience Bryce Frohlich Bfrohlich@a2gov.org Water Stewardship City of Ann Arbor Water Department Water@a2gov.org Education Jordan Larson Jlarson@a2gov.org Supply Chain James Burnham JBurnham@a2gov.org

-Supply Chain Simi Barr sbarr@a2gov.org

-The City of Ann Arbor's Office of Sustainability and Innovations along with Ann Arbor SPARK are pilot testing the A2 GBC in 2024.
+[The City of Ann Arbor's Office of Sustainability and Innovations along with Ann Arbor SPARK are pilot testing the A2 GBC in 2024.
 The goal is to establish a long-term program that helps businesses advance their sustainability practices, recognize high performers, and draw attention to the incredible sustainability work happening in the city and broader region.
 Given this is a pilot program, participants in the first year will be directly engaging with the City and SPARK to refine the program, having numerous opportunities to provide real-time and continuous feedback on strengths and areas of improvement for the program.
-In addition, all 2024 A2 GBC participants, regardless of their certification level, will be honored at a fall celebration for their contribution to making the A2 GBC a success.
+In addition, all 2024 A2 GBC participants, regardless of their certification level, will be honored at a fall celebration for their contribution to making the A2 GBC a success.]